-Where to Start Looking to Find a College in Delaware
+Where to Start Looking to Find Delaware Colleges

 You can probably avoid clicking on most of the links by just downloading the Delaware Scholarship Compendium PDF.
-This 62 page publication provides an overview of financial aid, including sources and how to apply as well as a chart showing the value of a college degree.
+This 60 plus page publication provides an overview of financial aid, including sources and how to apply as well as a chart showing the value of a college degree.
 It has a section on choosing your college which lists questions to ask yourself as well as the college and factors on which to compare schools.
 Readers will find the usual college planning timeline but only for the senior year.
-The website provides a junior year checklist for downloading.

 The bulk of the document is the listing and description of scholarship programs, general and state specific.
 You can look up the scholarships by deadlines or alphabetically.
 The last section covers Delaware Financial Aid Programs including how to apply, incentive programs, and information on the Academic Common Market.